pytest-dev/pytest/doc/en/getting-started.rst

 Create your first test
 ----------------------------------------------------------

-Create a simple test function with just four lines of code:
+Create a Python file test_sample.py and write a simple test function with just four lines of code:

 .. code-block:: python